From Cauchy's determinant formula to bosonic and fermionic immanant identities: Introduction

 where $\bv^{\circ {\bf m}} := (v_j^{m_i})$ (and similarly for $\bu^{\circ {\bf m}}$), and ${\bf m} \geq {\bf 0}$ is interpreted coordinatewise. \end{theorem}

 We show this result as well as Theorem~\ref{Tsymm} by a common proof.
-In fact we go beyond permanents: we provide such an identity for an arbitrary character of an arbitrary subgroup of $S_n$.
+In fact we go beyond permanents: we provide such an identity for an arbitrary character of an arbitrary subgroup $G$ of $S_n$ -- and even of the hyperoctahedral group: $G \leq S_2 \wr S_n$.
 Thus, our proof differs from the approach in \cite{horndet}, and proceeds via group representation theory.
 We then produce a fermionic analogue of the bosonic immanant ``master identity,'' in which the variables $u_i$ anti-commute, as do the $v_j$.
-For quick references, these identities are summarized in the following table.
+For quick reference, these identities are summarized in the following table.

 { }